smnorris/bcfishpass/db/README.md

 # db setup

-Create functions and user editable tables in the bcfishpass database.
+Set up the bcfishpass database.

+Generally speaking, functions/schemas/tables/views are defined here for sources and outputs.
+Additional internal tables are created by model scripts.

 ## Usage